Identified gifted students qualify for honors math and/or language arts.

 Nine assessment measures, including achievement and cognitive ability test scores are used to determine the student performance levels of Plainfield CCSD #202 second grade students and student new to the district in 3rd and 4th grade.
 Students scoring in the top 10% across the district qualify for gifted honors placement.

-Math and Language Arts Honors curriculum is whole grade level acceleration and aligns with the general education Common Core State Standards for the next grade level above.
+Math and Language Arts Honors curriculum is whole grade level acceleration and aligns with the general education Illinois Learning Standards for the next grade level above.

 For students that did not qualify for placement in grade three, here are the steps for an appeal: